huangm29/Problems-vs-Algorithms/problem_5.md

 Time Complexity: O(1)
 Space complexity: O(1)

-Insert a word in a trie: (Trie. insert)
+Insert a word in a trie: (Trie.insert)
 Time Complexity: O(N), where N is the length of the word as we traverse through the tree.
 Space complexity: O(N) for inserting, where N is the length of the word as we traverse through the tree.

-Find a word in a tire (Trie. find):
+Find a word in a tire (Trie.find):
 Time Complexity: O(N) for finding a node, where N is the length of the word to search for.
 Space complexity: O(1), no additional space required

-Suffix collection (TrieNode. suffix):
+Suffix collection (TrieNode.suffixes):
+This suffix collection iterate down through the entire trie after the current trienode.
 Time Complexity: O(N), where N is the length of the longest suffixes.
 Space complexity: O(N*M), where N is the length of the longest suffixes, and M is the number of suffixes.